I am a second year Electrical Engineering major at UCLA

 Arduino Car

-and coded an Arduino car capable of sensing and following a black line on the white floor.
+and coded an Arduino car capable of sensing and following a black line on the floor.

 The car used an IR transmitter and reciever system that conveyed readings to the Arduino which